yadenis/DCO-Comment-Attachment/README.md

 Feel free to create [a new issue](https://github.com/yadenis/DCO-Comment-Attachment/issues) if you need integration with another plugin.

 # Changelog
+## 2.2.0
+- Added drag and drop support for attachment input field.
+- Improved "Link thumbnail?" option.
+Link to a new tab and an attachment page is now supported.
+- Fixed bug with "Manually moderate comments with attachments" option.
+- Removed "Attach to commented post?" option from the Settings page.
+You can use the `dco_ca_attach_to_post` filter instead.

 ## 2.1.1
 - Added new filters for the attachment markup customization: `dco_ca_get_attachment_preview` and `dco_ca_get_attachment_preview_image`.